 Add more rules:

 If you are already a little more advanced with marketing automation, you will probably want to add a few more rules here too.
-If someone has already requested a white paper directly after email 1 on the landing page, you can insert a rule that skips email 2 that references the white paper for this person.
-This ensures that everyone only gets information relevant to them.
+If someone has already requested a white paper directly after email 1 on the landing page, you can insert a rule that email 2 -which refers to the white paper- will be skipped for this person.
+This ensures that everyone only gets information relevant for them.

 Practically every flow also uses forms to obtain additional customer data.
 I will explain more about this later on in this article.